wenhaojiangsoc/wenhaojiangsoc.github.io/_pages/about.md

 Wenhao Jiang is an Assistant Professor of Sociology at Duke University.
 Jiang received his Ph.D. in Sociology from [New York University](https://as.nyu.edu/departments/sociology.html) in 2025.
 Before that, he completed a Bachelor of Science with the Highest Academic Honors at the [Hong Kong University in Science and Technology](https://shss.hkust.edu.hk/) and a Bachelor of Arts in Economics at [Waseda University](https://www.waseda.jp/fpse/pse/en/), both in 2020.

- Jiang's previous work has been published or is forthcoming in *American Sociological Review* and *Social Science & Medicine*. with additional work currently under *Revise and Resubmit* at *Social Forces*.
+ Jiang's previous work has been published or is forthcoming in *American Sociological Review* and *Social Science & Medicine*, with additional work currently under revise and resubmit at *Social Forces*.